Valve Maintenance Training Programs

 PETEX and Sealweld Working Together

-Petroleum Extension Service (PETEX) of The University of Texas and Sealweld Corporation have joined forces to provide the most comprehensive valve maintenance training available today.
-The course is called ValvePro® and to date we have graduated hundreds of students from over a dozen countries worldwide.
+The University of Texas – Petroleum Extension Service (PETEX) and Sealweld Corporation have joined forces to provide the most comprehensive valve maintenance training available today.
+ValvePro® has, to date, certified hundreds of students from over a dozen countries worldwide.

-Sealweld has been servicing valves inline and under pressure, and educating clients how to do so safely and efficiently, for over forty years.
-It's not a stretch to say, when it comes to valve care training and products, Sealweld wrote the book.
+Sealweld has been servicing valves inline and under pressure, and educating clients how to do so safely and efficiently for over forty years.
+When it comes to valve care training and products, Sealweld not only wrote the book, but several of them.